 CAER energy experts are available (and often consulted) for radio, TV, on-line and print media interviews on energy issues in the news. - Communications Contact

-Energy-extension agents extend our reach to various parts of the Commonwealth.
-Regional offices are located in West Liberty (Eastern Kentucky) and Henderson (Western Kentucky).
+An energy-extension agent extend our reach to various parts of the Commonwealth.
+Regional office is located in West Liberty (Eastern Kentucky).
 The purpose of these endeavors are to assist local governments and industry in the development of energy projects by introducing them to the capabilities of the Center as well as the University as a whole.

 The CAER holds teach-the-teacher workshops to demonstrate energy experiments that they can in turn teach their students in a classroom setting.